Avergrove/avergroves-learning-notes/docs/tetris/8-1_stacking.md

 - The black sheep of the family.
 Stacking 8-1 is pain because you need double I-pieces to even do anything, and even more so when garbage is currently spawning in 8-1 (See: Zenith tower)
 - But really this page is more of what options are available to you because you got clean garbage on column 8.

+- You will probably need to toss an I piece into the 1 column to start doing any of these techniques so you can fill up from the bottom.
+- The main feature of 8-1 is starting with an I to build up the 1-side and using the J/L piece to utilize it.

+## Shachiku Chain
+- Unlike in 9-0, Shachiku Train (Chain) becomes a strong option since you can chain it endlessly provided you stack well enough, similar to ST / LST Stacking.
+- Shachiku chain doesn't cause a height difference, but it does cause the floor level to increase by one each iteration.

 ## Parapet Chaining
-- Your main option in keeping B2B is chaining parapets on top of each other.
+- Another option in keeping B2B is chaining parapets on top of each other.
     - This is your only other option in helping your 1 side increase in height outside of using I pieces.

+## STSD
+- Like Shachiku and Parapet except you use an inverted L piece on the 1 side.
+    - King Crimson: An TST stacked on top of a TST, it requires an S piece, *then* only an inverted L piece on top.
+It's somewhat dangerous to use this, but a TDD attack is truly incredible..

-## King Crimson
+## 9-0 techniques
-- Otherwise, you can try and pull off King Crimson.
-The requirement is a single block in the 1 side and 1 height above the ground. if it's not 1 height above the ground, then well, nothing's stopping your from pouring concrete to fill it up..
+- Remember all 9-0 techniques are still available to you!
+So you can always continue to do the ol' reliable of natural donations after building up the 1-side.

 ## Hyper Fractal
 - If you don't care about back to back, hyper fractal is a strong defensive option.
 Hyper fractals will keep the tetris hole open at any given time, while you build up TSD slots for spiking.